maxsaber/maxsaber.github.io/_posts/blog/travel/2015/2015-10-10-san-francisco.md

 {% include image-gallery.html folder="/images/posts/travel/2015/sf" %}

-And lastly, *very* special thank you to some of my best friends, Jared, Howe, and Sandra <span class="fa-regular fa-hands-holding-heart"></span>
+And lastly, *very* special thank you to some of my best friends, Jared, Howe, and Sandra :)